Tsunami warning system: Indian Ocean (ICG/IOTWMS)

 After the 2004 Indian Ocean Tsunami which killed almost 250,000 people, a United Nations conference was held in January 2005 in Kobe, Japan, and decided that as an initial step towards an International Early Warning Programme, the UN should establish an Indian Ocean Tsunami Warning System.
 This resulted in a warning system for Indonesia and other affected areas.
 Indonesia's system fell out of service in 2012 because the detection buoys were no longer operational.
 Tsunami prediction was then limited to detection of seismic activity, with no system to predict tsunamis based on volcanic eruptions.

 Indonesia was hit by tsunamis in September and December 2018.
 The December 2018 tsunami was caused by a volcano.
 Sea level sensors were then installed by the Indonesian government to fill the prediction gap.

 North Eastern Atlantic, the Mediterranean and Connected Seas (ICG/NEAMTWS)

 The First United Session of the Inter-governmental Coordination Group for the Tsunami Early Warning and Mitigation System in the North Eastern Atlantic, the Mediterranean and connected Seas (ICG/NEAMTWS), established by the Intergovernmental Oceanographic Commission of UNESCO Assembly during its 23rd Session in June 2005, through Resolution XXIII.14, took place in Rome on 21 and 22 November 2005.

 The meeting, hosted by the Government of Italy (the Italian Ministry of Foreign Affairs and the Italian Ministry for the Environment and Protection of Land and Sea), was attended by more than 150 participants from 24 countries, 13 organizations and numerous observers.

 Caribbean

-A Caribbean-wide tsunami warning system was planned to be instituted by the year 2010, by representatives of Caribbean nations who met in Panama City in March 2008.
-Panama's last major tsunami killed 4,500 people in 1882.
-Barbados has said it will review or test its tsunami protocol in February 2010 as a regional pilot.
+The Caribbean does not have a comprehensive tsunami warning system, instead relying on the Pacific Tsunami Warning Centre (PTWC) in the case of a tsunami.